jrosen48/utk-homepage/content/post/2022-11-12-a-little-review-of-a-hearbreak-at-wounded-knee/index.md

 tags: []
 ---

+## The book

 My friend Spencer Greenhalgh recommended [A Heartbreak at Wounded Knee](https://www.penguinrandomhouse.com/books/316457/the-heartbeat-of-wounded-knee-by-david-treuer/), a history of the people who lived in what is now America.
 The thesis is simple: the Indians<sup>1</sup> were deceived, lied to, managed by corrupt officials, and destroyed by pandemics and war and all that accompanies pandemics, wars, deceit, lies, and corruption, but the Indian people endure and in cases thrive.

 This is a powerful thesis to me because it acknowledges a reality while also pointing to a new, less evident reality, namely that Indian culture has---in many but not all places---been kept, protected, and shared.

+## How the thesis of the book can help to understand the Cherokee Nations

 This thesis can serve as a tool for non-Indians like myself to try to understand Indian history and life.
 Here's an example.
 The enjoyable book [Stories from the Tennessee Valley](https://www.amazon.com/Natural-Histories-Stories-Tennessee-Outdoor/dp/1572335610) includes a chapter on river cane, used as a source of food and as a building material by the Cherokee people who lived and thrived around the Little Tennessee River (just south of the Great Smoky Mountains National Park)---but also much of Western North Carolina, Upstate South Carolina, East Tennessee, North Georgia, and Southwest Virginia.